grisselfaura/Milestone-Second-Project-Interactive-Frontend-Development/README.md

 - The required attribute with the select element in a single choice form needs an empty value attribute or first child element with no text for our sign-in form (fixed).
 - Footnote on dashboard was not centered.
 This was achieved with using the correct grid option from Bootstraap (fixed).
 - Showcase and reduce images were all different sizes and therefore dificult to scale up for responsiveness design without using targetting images individually.
 Aspect ratio strategy was not a successful approach to scale them up at once.
-- WordlMap responsiveness needs to be address and removed from the header div to avoid shadow bug inside the worldmap div (xxx).
+- WordlMap responsiveness needs to be address and removed from the header div to avoid shadow bug inside the worldmap div (fixed).
 - Facebook embeeded videos are loading are taking very long time to load in the REDUCE TAB (fixed).
-- Pie charts not smootly loading (xxx).
+- Pie charts not smootly loading (fixed).

 ## Deployment